 Empress Augusta Bay borders the western coast of Bougainville, site of U. S. landing.

-Torokina (Cape Torokina) located on western Bougainville, site of U. S. landing and Torokina Airfield.
+Torokina (Torakina) village located on western coast Bougainville, site of U. S. landing and Torokina Airfield.

 Torokina Island located in Empress Augusta Bay.

 Gazelle Harbor located at the southern end of Empress Augusta Bay.